 The examining physician must be as specific and detailed as possible as to which criterion forms the basis of their opinion, and if it is offered in support of an application for extended court-ordered services, must state that the child's condition is likely to continue for more than 90 days.
 Tex.
 Health & Safety Code § 574.011.
+The CMEs must be completed within 30 days of the hearing for court-ordered services.
+Tex.
+Health & Safety Code § 574.009(a).

-1.9 Proceedings for Court-Ordered Mental Health Services
+Proceedings for Court-Ordered Mental Health Services